-How to Make Money Selling on Facebook Marketplace
+How to Sell on Facebook Marketplace and Make Bank

 When selling on Facebook Marketplace, you need pricing, image, and word strategies to successfully sell your used items.